framboise-pi/MMM-MySenseHat/README.md

 * at start of MagicMirror a message displayed on SenseHat LED
 * Sensors values displayed on a Magic Mirror module
 * on interval, random PixelArt on sensehat LED
- - little monsters (1 for the moment)
+ - 8x8 pixels little monsters (1 for the moment)
- - animations (not implemented yet)
+ - 8x8 pixels animations (-not implemented yet-)
- - all LEDs on a color base on SenseHat temperature sensor
+ - all LEDs on a color base on SenseHat temperature sensor (-not implemented yet-)
- - a clock
+ - a clock (-not implemented yet-)
 * Use of joystick and sensors to interact with other modules.
-Or else.(not implemented yet)
+Or else.(-not implemented yet-)
-* Notifications - icons (gmail etc.)(not implemented yet)
+* Notifications - icons (gmail etc.)(-not implemented yet-)
 <p><sup>Started in May 2020.</sup></p>

 # And ?